viamrobotics/docs/docs/tutorials/foam-dart-launcher.md

 2. Enable keyboard controls
 3. Drive your robot around!

-##### Firing the Nerf dart
+##### Activating the Foam Dart Launcher

-1. Make sure your Nerf gun is loaded and ready to go
+1. Make sure your foam dart launcher is loaded and ready to go
-2. When you are ready, navigate to the Viam app -> **CONTROL** tab -> board component and set the **IN** pin (pin 37 in our example) to high to fire.
+2. When you are ready, navigate to the Viam app -> **CONTROL** tab -> board component and set the **IN** pin (pin 37 in our example) to high to activate.

 You can see the demo video of it in action here:

-{{< video src="../videos/NerfGunRobotDemo.mp4" type="video/mp4">}}
+{{< video src="../videos/FoamDartLauncherRobotDemo.mp4" type="video/mp4">}}

 ## **Summary**

-In this tutorial, you learned how to create a remote controllable Nerf gun robot activated by GPIO pins on a Raspberry Pi using Viam.
+In this tutorial, you learned how to create a remote controllable foam dart launcher robot activated by GPIO pins on a Raspberry Pi using Viam.
-You could use this same concept to build a security robot which shoots darts at people if they enter your room, a Nerf ball blaster dog toy, a kitten treat shooter for cats to fetch in excitement, you name it!
+You could use this same concept to build a security robot which launches darts at people if they enter your room, a Nerf ball blaster dog toy, a kitten treat shooter for cats to fetch in excitement, you name it!
 You can even add object detection and machine learning, and only activate when your camera sees a specific object or person.

 If you are looking for some projects that would be a great next step in your journey of learning how to build robots, we recommend that you check out the following tutorials:

 * [Tutorial List](https://docs.viam.com/#tutorials)